rackerlabs/technical-blog/_posts/2014-11-17-deploying-rackspace-private-cloud-v9-with-ansible.md

     $ vagrant up

 This will provision the deployment, infrastructure, and logging node.
-It also installs base required software and performs configuration needed to prepare the target host for RPC.
+It also installs required base software and configuration needed to deploy RPC to target hosts.
 Feel free to adjust the Vagrant file to increase RAM available for a particular node and/or add vCPU capacity.
 If you plan to deploy with Cinder also, please refer to the full installation guide for details on how to do that.

 ####Step 2: Provision Deploy Environment